Recognition of same-sex unions in the Philippines: Explicit non-recognition and other limitations

 The Family Code of the Philippines enacted into law in 1987 by President Corazon Aquino defines marriage as "a special contract of permanent union between a man and a woman" Republic Act No. 386 of 1949 or the Civil Code of the Philippines, also includes mentions of marriage as being between a man and a woman.
 There have been several attempts to include more explicit restriction to the Family Code to bare any de facto same sex unions.

-In 1998, Senator Marcelo Fernan filed Senate Bills No. 897 and 898 to append "biological" before "man" and "woman" in the Family Code so that only a pair of cisgender man and woman could legally get married.
+In 1998, Senator Marcelo Fernan filed Senate Bills No. 897 and 898 to append "biological" before "man" and "woman" in the Family Code so that only a pair of two people of opposite sexes (or assigned gender at birth) could legally get married.
 In 2004, Muntinlupa representative Ruffy Biazon filed House Bill No. 1245 in the House of Representative while his father Senator Rodolfo Biazon filed Senate Bill 1575, the counterpart bill, in the Senate.
-The proposed bills by the Biazons had a similar proposal limitting marriages to :natural born males and natural born females".
+The proposed bills by the Biazons had a similar proposal limitting marriages to: "natural born males" and "natural born females".

 Senator Miriam Defensor Santiago's Senate Bill No. 1276 filed in 2004, meanwhile proposed the explicit non-recognition of same-sex unions solemnized abroad in the Philippines.

 Bohol representative Rene Relampagos filed in 2011 House Bill No. 4269 amending the Family Code which tackles recognition of marriage and other forms of unions abroad.
 Among the provisions include "prohibited marriages" or forms or relationship explicitly not recognized.
 Reasoning that the Philippines public policy is to recognize marriage as a union between a man and a woman, the proposed measure explicitly bares the recognition of same sex unions.

-Criminalization
+Attempt at criminalization

 During the 14th Congress, Manila representative Benny Abante filed House Bill No. 6919 in the House of Representatives proposing the criminalization of same sex unions.
 A former senior pastor of the Metropolitan Bible Baptist Church, Abante believed that such unions are "highly immoral, scandalous and detestable".
 He proposed penalties for applicants and solemnizing officers of same sex union rites.
-If the bill became law the penalties would have been imposed:
+If the bill had become law, the following penalties would have been imposed: